kainlite/blog/content/blog/getting_started_with_gitkube.md

 ### **Gitkube**

-This time we will see how to get started with [Gitkube](https://gitkube.sh/), it's a young project but it seems to work fine and it has an interesting approach compared to other alternatives, since it only relies on git and kubectl, other than that it's just a [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller, so you end up with 2 pods in kube-system one for the controller and the other for gitkubed, since gitkubed is in charge of cloning your repos and also build the docker images, it seems that the idea behind gitkube is for the daily use in a dev/test environment where you need to try your changes quickly and without hassle.
+This time we will see how to get started with [Gitkube](https://gitkube.sh/), it's a young project but it seems to work fine and it has an interesting approach compared to other alternatives, since it only relies on git and kubectl, other than that it's just a [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller, so you end up with 2 pods in kube-system one for the controller and the other for gitkubed, gitkubed is in charge of cloning your repos and also build the docker images, it seems that the idea behind gitkube is for the daily use in a dev/test environment where you need to try your changes quickly and without hassle.
 You can find more [examples here](https://github.com/hasura/gitkube-example), also be sure to check their page and documentation if you like it or want to learn more.

 In the examples I will be using [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) or you can [check out this repo](https://github.com/kainlite/kainlite.github.io) that has a good overview of minikube, once installed and started (`minikube start`) that command will download and configure the local environment, if you have been following the previous posts you already have minikube installed and working, *but in this post be sure to use _minikube tunnel_* if you configure gitkube with a load balancer (or if you configure any service type as load balancer):